PradeepAnde/_PayJS2Docs/README.md

 1. `operations` are things you can do *with* a method -- eg, `Payment` or `Vault`.
 1. `features` are optional extras, like `Billing` or `Recurring`.

 You can think of `methods` as nouns and `operations` as verbs (and `features` as adjectives, maybe).
-By this analogy, you create requests by composing *sentences* -- "a recurring credit card payment".
+By this analogy, you create requests by composing *sentences* -- "a recurring credit card payment", for example.

 A typical PaymentsJS flow goes something like this: